-The Shou Shu Athletic Council (SAC) was created to provide a modern framework for applying Shou Shu in a sport setting.
-While traditional Shou Shu continues to be respected for its depth and self-defense roots, SAC focuses specifically on developing a competition-ready approach to the art.
+The Sport Shou Shu Association (SSA) was created to provide a modern framework for applying Shou Shu in a sport setting.
+While traditional Shou Shu continues to be respected for its depth and self-defense roots, SSA focuses specifically on developing a competition-ready approach to the art.

 Our mission is to guide the next generation of martial artists through a system designed for sport training, athletic development, and performance in competitive environments — while still allowing instructors the freedom to include traditional elements such as techniques, forms, and principles where they see fit.

-The SAC operates under a decentralized model.
-Each instructor has the freedom to design their own curriculum, training format, as long as their approach supports the SAC’s mission of applying Shou Shu in a sport-based setting.
+The SSA operates under a decentralized model.
+Each instructor has the freedom to design their own curriculum, training format, as long as their approach supports the SSA’s mission of applying Shou Shu in a sport-based setting.

 The structure is designed to reflect the flexibility found in modern competitive arts like Brazilian Jiu-Jitsu or kickboxing — where progression is based on skill development, time in training, and readiness for competitive application.